 The next evening, I got halfway into the second episode of the evening when the update splash screen reappeared.
 I sighed and started the update.
 I fetched my laptop, believing I’d have time to sort out some nasty traffic problems with one of my cross-junctions in Cities Skylines.
 Unfortunately, my laptop had other plans for the evening.

 The way that software updates are deployed today and the way the software industry is pushing their customers around is totally unacceptable.
 Sure, this was something we could all endure once or twice per month back in the early 2000’s.
-On modern devices with a a handful of software installed, the pressure to reboot and update feels constant.
+On modern devices with a handful of software installed, the pressure to reboot and update feels constant.
 Why hasn’t there been any innovation since Windows 95?

 I don’t use my Windows PC every day.
-Whenever I do boot it up it feels like I’m entering a combat zone where I have to play whack-a-mole against an avalanche of dialogs prompting me to install software updates.
-I feel like I’m in a abusive relationship with my operating systems and software.
+Whenever I do boot it up it feels like I’m entering a combat zone where I’ve to play whack-a-mole against an avalanche of dialogs prompting me to install software updates.
+I feel like I’m in an abusive relationship with my operating systems and software.
 This has to stop.

 Software vendors want their customers to run the latest version of their software to stay safe and keep them in line with feature development and business whims.
 Yet, they completely disregard the priorities and wishes of their customers.
 No user wants to waste their time installing software updates.

-I really hope that software vendors will stop and take the time to innovate on how they deploy updates.
-Their customer’s time and attention is valuable, and they need to start respecting it by making their updates more invisible and stay out of people’s way.
+I hope that software vendors will stop and take the time to innovate on how they deploy updates.
+Their customer’s time and attention are valuable, and they need to start respecting it by making their updates more invisible and stay out of people’s way.